chapmancbVCU/chappy-php/README.md

    * DB_HOST
    * CURRENT_USER_SESSION_NAME: should be a long string of upper and lower case characters and numbers.
    * REMEMBER_ME_COOKIE_NAME:  should be a long string of upper and lower case characters and numbers.
+   * For XAMPP set APP_DOMAIN to 'http://localhost/chappy-php'.
+On live servers set it to '/'.
+   * Set SERVER_TYPE to 'apache' on Apache and XAMPP.
+For Nginx make sure it is set to 'nginx' if you are using $_['PATH_INFO'] instead of $_SERVER['REQUEST_URI'].
+   * You can also configure password complexity requirements, MAX_LOGIN_ATTEMPTS, and name for S3_BUCKET here as well.
 5. Database Setup:
    * Create your database and set it to what you entered for DB_NAME
    * Apache and Nginx, run the following command from project root: